mthomps4/The-Cube/README.md

 # The-Cube
 Playground for 3D CSS Cube and perspective objects for future script projects.

+#The Dice Roll
+ - Use Jquery to Start a rolling animation of cube using <button>

 Future Goal: Use Javascript to create a "realistic" dice roll application.
 G2: Fork Random# and Dice Roll into a Game web application (Yatzee, "Where we eating", Chance Game)